A Break from Blogging

 - To build a following for an industry topic

-We want to build a following around the topic of blogging ROI.
-While we’re building the content and measuring the results, we’re inviting other digital marketers, brand managers, and entrepreneurs who are interested in this type of data to follow our journey.
+We want to build a following around blogging for your target audience.
+While we’re building the content and measuring the results, we’re inviting other digital marketers, brand managers, authors, publishers, and entrepreneurs who are interested in this type of data to follow our journey.

 Follow our Blogging ROI Journey:

-We’ll be measuring our own blogging ROI against the following industry statistics:
+We’ll be measuring our own blogging performance against the following industry statistics: